LattePandaTeam/Docs/content/OS/Win10HomeAndLTSB.md

 ## Windows 10 Enterprise

 We announced the LattePanda 4G/64GB version with with Enterprise License.
 The tutorial below is provided by our kindly community member.
-Appreciate for his help, here's the [link of his original post](http://www.lattepanda.com/forum/viewtopic.php?f=6&t=1388).
-If you have any other questions on installing a Windows Enterprise system or want know how to activate Windows key on your board, talk in this post!
+We are really appreciate for his help, here's the [link of his original post](http://www.lattepanda.com/forum/viewtopic.php?f=6&t=1388).
+If you have any other questions on installing a Windows Enterprise system or want know how to activate Windows key on your board, discuss in this post!
 We are always ready to help you!!

 ### What you need